-Aegon Levensverzekering is involved in litigation in the ordinary course of business, including litigation where compensatory or punitive damages and mass or class relief are sought.
+In the Netherlands, unit linked products (beleggingsverzekeringen) have been controversial and the target of litigation since at least 2005.
+Allegations include excessive cost, unfair terms, inadequate disclosure, and failure to perform as illustrated.
+Consumer groups have formed to address these issues and initiate mass claims against insurers.
+Regulators as well as the Dutch Parliament have been involved ever since, with the principal goal of achieving an equitable resolution.
+Aegon has made improvements across its product lines, including after settlements reached in 2009 with Stichting Woekerpolis and Stichting Verliespolis.
+Aegon also decided to reduce future policy costs for the large majority of its unit-linked portfolio.
+Some of the unit linked products are still involved in ongoing litigation.
 In September 2014, consumer interest group Vereniging Woekerpolis.nl filed a claim against Aegon in court.
-The claim related to a range of unitlinked products that Aegon sold in the past, including products over which Aegon was involved in litigation in the past, like the KoersPlan product.
-While the number of products to which the claim may relate was reduced by the court in its interlocutory ruling of October 28, 2016, it still concerns the majority of Aegon's unit-linked portfolio.
-The claim challenges a variety of elements of these products, on multiple legal grounds, including allegations made in earlier court cases.
-In June 2017 (and revised in December, 2017), the court issued its verdict which upheld the principle that disclosures must be evaluated according to the standards at the time when the relevant products were placed in-force.
+The claim related to a range of unit linked products that Aegon Levensverzekering sold in the past, including Aegon products involved in the earlier litigation.
+The claim challenges a variety of elements of these products, on multiple legal grounds, including allegations made previously.
+In June 2017 (and revised in December 2017), the court issued a verdict which upheld the principle that disclosures must be evaluated according to the standards at the time when the relevant products were placed in-force.
 Most of the claims of Vereniging Woekerpolis.nl were dismissed under this standard, although the court found that Aegon did not adequately disclose certain charges on a limited set of policies.
-The court did not give a judgement about the reasonableness of the cost levels and whether the previous compensation arrangements provide sufficient compensation.
+The district court did not decide on the reasonableness of the cost levels and whether the previous compensation arrangements provide sufficient compensation.
 This court decision has been appealed by both parties.
-There are individual claims pending with KIFID filed by customers over Aegon products that arguably include similar allegations.
-At this time the decisions of KIFID and courts are far from homogenous.
-Aegon expects the claims and litigation on unit-linked policies to continue for the foreseeable future.
-Developments in similar cases against other Dutch insurers currently before regulators, KIFID and courts may also affect Aegon.
-These matters will be defended; however, at this time, due to the nature and the type of claims, it is not practicable for Aegon to quantify a range or maximum liability or the timing of the financial impact, if any.

-In May 2019 a claim was filed against Aegon Levensverzekering regarding the conditions of a reinsurance agreement.
-At this time, Aegon Levensverzekering is unable to estimate the range or potential maximum liability.
-There can be no assurances that this matter, will not ultimately result in a material adverse effect on Aegon Levensverzekering's business, results of operations and financial position.
+The Court of Appeal has stayed the proceedings during the preliminary proceedings at the Supreme Court in another class action of Vereniging Woekerpolis.nl against another insurance company.
+On February 11, 2022 the Supreme Court ruled in these preliminary proceedings.
+The answers to the preliminary questions of the court regarding transparency and consent about costs and cost levels are a (re)confirmation of the EU Court ruling in a previous case against another insurance company.
+The legal debate will now continue at the level of the Court of Appeal.
+Aegon expects the uncertainty about the possible impact to continue for the foreseeable future.
+Developments in similar cases against other Dutch insurers currently before regulators and courts may also affect Aegon.
+At this time, Aegon is unable to estimate the range or potential maximum liability.
+There can be no assurances that these matters, in the aggregate, will not ultimately result in a material adverse effect on Aegon's business, results of operations and financial position.